khaja38/Scrum-Evolution-Guide/README.md

 # 🏉 Scrum Evolution Guide
 *From Waterfall flops to Scrum’s rugby-powered rise—how Agile conquered software dev!*

 Hey there!
-I’m [Your Name], a curious SDET who dug into Scrum’s wild history while nailing my **Scrum Foundation Professional Certificate (CertiProf)** and **Certified Associate in Scrum Fundamentals™ (SkillFront)**.
+I’m Khaja Shaik, a curious SDET who dug into Scrum’s wild history while nailing my **Scrum Foundation Professional Certificate (CertiProf)** and **Certified Associate in Scrum Fundamentals™ (SkillFront)**.
 This repo’s got the full story—fun, detailed, and a bit cheeky.

 ## What’s Inside?
 - 📄 **Scrum_Evolution.pdf**: The ultimate guide to Scrum’s origin, with humor and storytelling.